prog-1/numeral-systems-ex03/README.md

 ### Definition

 Write a program (with tests) that implements "long" arithmetics addition.
-The program may contain a `LongAdd` function, which accepts two decimal numbers encoded as a string.
-The function should return a sum of `a` and `b`.
+The program may contain a `LongAdd` function, which accepts two decimal numbers encoded as strings.
+The function should return the sum of `a` and `b`.

 ```go
 func LongAdd(a, b string) string { ... }